q225/CoreConcepts/README.md

 I don't know everything, but I know few thing.

-It is going to be maintained by me, andif you want to contribute to the codebase you can simply raise a pr.
+It is going to be maintained by me, andif you want to contribute to the codebase you can simply raise a PR.

 Want to learn and share both.